michael-metcalf/greenhouse/README.md

 would be the `python.exe` file.
 Have this set with your IDE.

-1. Start the flask development server
+1. Create config for the flask development server Create a '.flaskenv' file in the be-server folder and set it's environment variables.
-Set the Flask Environment global variable to be development

 `
-$env:FLASK_ENV="development"
+FLASK_APP=main.py
+FLASK_ENV=development

 `

-Set the location of the app.py file.
+1. Start Flask
-Make sure you are in the parent directory!!!
+Make sure you are in the be-server directory!!!
-This is the greenhouse folder.

 `
-$env:FLASK_APP="be-server.app:app"
-`

-Then:

-`
 flask run

 `
-For chart commit